salesforcecli/plugin-env/messages/resume.sandbox.md

 # examples

-- Check the status of sandbox creation using the sandbox name and a production org with alias "prodOrg":
+- Check the status of a sandbox creation using its name and specify a production org with alias "prodOrg":

   <%= config.bin %> <%= command.id %> --name mysandbox --target-org prodOrg